Summer Programs

 COST:

-Continued development of core social-emotional and higher-order thinking skills in a high-quality, play-based environment Students can sign up for one or both sessions and will explore different science and social studies topics each week.
+ECE Summer camp offers continued development of core social-emotional and higher-order thinking skills in a high-quality, play-based environment.
+Students can sign up for one or both sessions and will explore different science and social studies topics each week.
 They will garden daily and enjoy water play in addition to typical preschool activities.

 Elementary School Students